Welsh Conservatives: History

 In the otherwise mainly successful Welsh Assembly elections of 2011, the long serving Welsh Conservative leader, Nicholas Bourne (2000–2011) lost his regional list seat in Mid and West Wales.
 This was because the party secured a significant number of constituency seats, meaning they were not assigned any regional list seats.
 He had been the longest serving of the party political leaders in the Welsh Assembly.

 The Preseli Pembrokeshire Assembly Member Paul Davies then became the Interim Leader whilst an election took place.
 The contest was between Andrew RT Davies (South Wales Central) and Nick Ramsay (Monmouthshire).
 Andrew RT Davies won with some 53.1 per cent of the vote on a 49 per cent turnout of the party's Welsh membership.
 Also in the post-May 2011 Welsh Assembly elections period, David Melding (South Wales Central) was elected as the Deputy Presiding Officer of the Welsh Assembly, the first time a Conservative had held this post.

 At the 2021 Senedd election, the Welsh Conservatives won eight constituency seats, taking Vale of Clwyd from Welsh Labour and Brecon and Radnorshire from the Welsh Liberal Democrats and 26.1 per cent of the constituency vote across Wales, their best constituency seats results since creation of the Senedd in 1999.

 In the 2022 Welsh local elections, the Conservatives lost half their councillors across Wales and lost control of Monmouthshire County Council.

-The Welsh Conservatives have suffered from historically low polling ahead of the next Senedd election.
+The Conservatives won seven seats at the 2026 Senedd election with much of their vote share going to Reform UK.
+This was their worst result since devolution.